 Tax Info Overview: ALWAYS Consult With A Tax Professional.
 This is NOT Advise, But A Place To Start!

-First and foremost, we would like to remind you that we are not a 501c3, and as a church, it is not required.
+Did you know that as a church, 501c3 is not required.
 In addition, under the First Amendment: "Congress shall make NO law respecting an establishment of religion, or prohibiting the free exercise thereof."

 "Whether or not a church or church ministry applies for and receives a “501c3 tax-exempt recognition letter” from the IRS, any contributions made to a church are “automatically qualified” as a tax write-off to the contributor, pursuant to IRS Publication 526, and IRS Code § 170(c)(2)(B).
 A church does not have to be a "nonprofit charitable organization" to be tax deductible, nor does it need IRS authorization to be tax deductible.
 According to the IRS, churches have that status “automatically.”